firegloves/MemPOI/README.md

 ---

+# MemPOI :japanese_goblin:
+A library to simplify export from database to Excel files using Apache POI

 MemPOI is not designed to be used with an ORM due to performance needs on massive exports.

 Java 8+ required